dask/dask/docs/source/caching.rst

    1000

-Even though our full dataset may be too large to fit in memory, the single ``amount`` column may be small enough to hold in memory just in case it might be useful in the future.
-This is typically the case.
-We often iterate on the same subset of our data repeatedly before moving on.
+Even though our full dataset may be too large to fit in memory, the single ``df.amount`` column may be small enough to hold in memory just in case it might be useful in the future.
+This is often the case during data exploration because we investigate the same subset of our data repeatedly before moving on.
 For example we may now want to find the minimum of the amount column.

 .. code-block:: python